jtheisen/sqlizer/readme.md

 methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods),
 which aren't available in JavaScript.

-So the best I can think of is to put *one* fluent method in *all* elements that gives us the `SqlElement` as a `SqlSet`:
+The best I can think of is to put *one* fluent method in *all* elements that gives us the `SqlElement` as a `SqlSet`:

     .where(o => i.invoices.asSet().any())